The purpose of this report is to provide an overview of the latest best practices that can enable the effective

 Read in-depth descriptions of established One-Call/One-Click Systems:

-Many OC/OC system projects benefited from current and past grant programs.
-Find out more:
+In addition, many OC/OC system projects have benefited from these current and past grant programs; read a description of their activities:

 Related resources from the NCMM Knowledge Center: